 What coffee does to the body is relatively unknown.
 There are tons of myths surrounding the safety of a caffeine-rich diet.
 However, there is certainly no debate on whether an overdose of caffeine can induce vomiting.

 As already discussed, nausea also fares as a first sign and a warning for cardiac arrest.
 When the stomach has had a bit too much to drink, it decides to purge its contents.
-That’s where vomiting comes into action.
+That is where vomiting comes into action.

-However, just because your body has induced vomiting, this doesn’t mean that you are safe from the harmful side-effects of caffeine.
+However, just because your body has induced vomiting, this does not mean that you are safe from the harmful side-effects of caffeine.

 #7 Muscle Spasms